frankchoongsaeng/chatbox/docs/contribution.md

 1. Fork the project repository on GitHub.
 2. Create a new branch in your forked repository for your changes.
 3. Make your changes in the new branch.
-4. Commit your changes with descriptive commit messages.
+4. Commit your changes with descriptive commit messages, following the [Conventional Commits](https://www.conventionalcommits.org/) standard.
 5. Open a pull request from your branch to the main project repo.

 ## Communication